awsdocs/aws-net-developer-guide/doc_source/csharp_s3_code_examples.md

 ```
 +  For API details, see [PutObject](https://docs.aws.amazon.com/goto/DotNetSDKV3/s3-2006-03-01/PutObject) in *AWS SDK for \.NET API Reference*\.

-## Scenarios<a name="w2aac21c17c13c49c15"></a>
+## Scenarios<a name="scenarios"></a>

 ### Create a presigned URL<a name="s3_Scenario_PresignedUrl_csharp_topic"></a>

-The following code example shows how to create a presigned URL for S3 and upload an object\.
+The following code example shows how to create a presigned URL for Amazon S3 and upload an object\.

 **AWS SDK for \.NET**
  There's more on GitHub\.
 Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/S3/#code-examples)\.